pujitha-mule/generative-ai-document-intelligence/README.md

 ---

-## 🧪 Testing the API
+## Testing the API

-You can test the application through:
+The application can be tested using:

 - Swagger UI
 - Postman